Biden refuses to assert privilege over Trump documents sought by January 6 committee - KTVZ

 The committee asked for “all documents and communications within the White House” on that day, including call logs, schedules and meetings with top officials and outside advisers, including Rudy Giuliani.

-The White House indicated last month that Biden did not expect to assert executive privilege to shield those records from being seen by the committee.
+The White House indicated last month that President Joe Biden did not expect to assert executive privilege to shield those records from being seen by the committee.

-“We take this matter incredibly seriously,” Psaki said during a press briefing on September 24.
+“We take this matter incredibly seriously,” White House press secretary Jen Psaki said during a press briefing on September 24.
 “The President has already concluded that it would not be appropriate to assert executive privilege.”

 In August, Trump threatened to invoke executive privilege in an effort to block the House select committee from obtaining the massive tranche of documents it has demanded from several US government agencies, despite his successor having the ultimate say over whether the information can be shared.